WebOrigami/docs/content/language/howTo.md

 Sometimes you want to group a set of pages into a subfolder to keep your source content organized, but have all those pages appear as if they were direct children of some other folder.

-For example, if you are an indie website author, you may want to create set of [slash pages](https://slashpages.net) at the top level of your site for various aspects of you and your interests.
+For example, if you are an indie site author, you may want to create set of [slash pages](https://slashpages.net) at the top level of your site for various aspects of you and your interests.
 You can create these pages in HTML directly (or use markdown; see the preceding section).

 It may be useful to group such pages into a subfolder, but them merge them into the top level of your site so the pages have shorter URLs.